aws-samples/step-functions-workflows-collection/.github/ISSUE_TEMPLATE/new-workflow-submission.md

 To learn more about submitting a workflow, read the publishing guidelines page.

-    Use the model template located at https://github.com/aws-samples/step-functions-workflows-collection/tree/main/_workflow-mode to set up a README, template and any associated code.
+1. Use the model template located at https://github.com/aws-samples/step-functions-workflows-collection/tree/main/_workflow-mode to set up a README, template and any associated code.

-    All the information below must be provided in the "example-workflow.json" file cloned from the [model](https://github.com/aws-samples/step-functions-workflows-collection/tree/main/_workflow-model) **
+2. All the information below must be provided in the "example-workflow.json" file cloned from the [model](https://github.com/aws-samples/step-functions-workflows-collection/tree/main/_workflow-model) **

 Note the following information for the model:

-    Description (intro.text) should be a 300-500 word explanation of how the pattern works.
+- Description (intro.text) should be a 300-500 word explanation of how the pattern works.
-    Simplicity: must be 1 of ("1 - Fundamental", "2 -  Pattern", "3 - Applicaiton" )
+- Simplicity: must be 1 of (`1 - Fundamental`, `2 -  Pattern`, `3 - Application` )
-    Diagram: This must link to an Exported PNG of the workflow that shows any service integrations, you can export this from Workflow studio.
+- Diagram: This must link to an Exported PNG of the workflow that shows any service integrations, you can export this from Workflow studio.
-    Type: Must be one of ("Standard", "Express") Resources should link to AWS documentation and AWS blogs related to the post (1-5 maximum).
+- Type: Must be one of (`Standard`, `Express`)
+- Resources should link to AWS documentation and AWS blogs related to the post (1-5 maximum).
-    Framework: currently, we support SAM or CDK.
+- Framework: currently, we support SAM or CDK.
-    Author bio may include a LinkedIn and/or Twitter reference and a 1-sentence bio.
+- Author bio may include a LinkedIn and/or Twitter reference and a 1-sentence bio.

 You must ensure that the sections of the model README.md are completed in full.